Hull Male Voice Choir is recruiting members now.

-We also have a number of exciting concerts planned for the year ahead as part of City of Culture.
 As well as raising money for others singing benefits you as well.
 It. improves your physical and mental health so why not give it a go?

 The choir sings a wide variety of music from different genres and times to suit all tastes.
 If you are interested fill in the form below and we will get back to you.